prog4biol/pfb2019/README.md

 ***

+# Programming For Biology 2017

+__Instructors__
+Simon Prochnik
+Sofia Robb

 # Big Picture

 ## Why?

 _Why is it important for **Biologists** to learn to program?_
 You probably already know the answer to this question since you are here.

 We firmly believe that knowing how to program is just as essential as knowing how to run a gel or set up a PCR reaction.
 The data we can now get from a single experiment can be overwhelming.
 This data often needs to be reformatted, filtered, and analyzed in unqiue ways.
-Programming allows you to perform these tasks in a **reproducible**, **timely**, **efficient**, and **thoughtful** way.
+Programming allows you to perform these tasks in a **reproducible**, **efficient**, and **thoughtful** way.

 ## Helpful Tips

 _What are our tips for being successful in your efforts to learn to program?_

 1. Practice, practice, practice.
 Please, spend as much time possible actually coding.

 2. Write only a line or two of code, then test it.
 If you write too many lines, it becomes more difficult to debug if there is an error.

 3. Errors are not failures.
 Every error you get is a learning opportunity.
 Every single error you debug is a major success.
 Fixing errors is how you will cement what you have learned.

 4. Don't spend too much time trying to figure out a problem.
 While it's a great learning experience to try to solve an isssue on your own, it's not fun getting frustrated or spending a lot of time stuck.
 We are here to help you, so please ask us whenever you need help.

 5. Lectures are important, but the practice is more important.

 6. Review sessions are important, but practice is more important.

 7. It is essential that we help you to learn how to find solutions on your own.

 ---